experimaestro/datamaestro/README.md

 1. a tool to automatically download and/or process resources

 Each datasets is uniquely identified by a qualified name such as `nist.trec.2009.web.adhoc`.
 A dataset can reference other datasets.

 This software integrates with the [experimaestro](http://experimaestro.sf.net) experiment manager.

+## Datasets Definitions

+Datasets themselves are stored in different repositories whose list is given in [repositories.yaml](repositories.yaml)

-# Datasets
+# YAML syntax

 Each dataset (or a set of related datasets) is described by a YAML file.
-Fields:
+We describe now the general YAML syntax; it can be extended by specific defitions.

 - id